R-Abinav/cam-iitm-aquavision/README.md

 ## Usage
 Each script can be run independently for testing specific computer vision functionalities.
 Most scripts support both static image processing and real-time camera feed processing.

+## Testing Data
+**Note:** Visit previous commits to access testing image data that was used during development.
+The image files have been removed from the current repository but are available in the git history.